-The CIBC Aeroplan Visa Business Card is a decent Aeroplan-earning credit card for businesses, as it incentivizes cardholders to continue spending throughout the first year to earn an equivalent sign-up bonus the second year.
+The CIBC Aeroplan® Visa* Business Card is a decent Aeroplan credit card for businesses, as it incentivizes cardholders to continue spending throughout the first year to earn a second welcome bonus in the second year.

 Bonuses & Fees

-You can earn a total of up to 60,000 Aeroplan points by applying for the CIBC Aeroplan Visa Business, awarded in three parts:
+You can earn a total of up to 60,000 Aeroplan points† by applying for the CIBC Aeroplan® Visa* Business Card,† awarded in three parts:

-However, the final batch of points is likely out of reach for many spenders, so you could treat this like an offer for 30,000 points upon spending $3,000.
+It’s worth noting that the final batch of points is a fairly high threshold for many, so you could also treat this as an offer for 30,000 points upon spending $4,000.†

-Supplementary cards may be added for an annual fee of $50 apiece, although the first three supplementary cards enjoy a first-year annual fee waiver under the current promotion.
+Supplementary cards may be added for an annual fee of $50 apiece, although the first three supplementary cards enjoy a first-year annual fee rebate under the current promotion.†

-In terms of the return on everyday spending, the CIBC Aeroplan Visa Business offers:
+In terms of the return on everyday spending, the CIBC Aeroplan® Visa* Business Card offers:

-- 1.5 Aeroplan points per dollar spent on shipping, internet, cable, phone, dining, and travel
+- 1.5 Aeroplan points per dollar spent on eligible shipping, internet, cable, phone, dining, and travel purchases†

-- 1 Aeroplan point per dollar spent on everything else
+- 1 Aeroplan point per dollar spent on all other eligible purchases†

-The earn rates are identical to the TD Aeroplan Visa Business, and are on par with the CIBC Aeroplan Visa Infinite geared towards consumers.
+The earning rates are identical to the TD® Aeroplan Visa* Business Card, and are on par with the CIBC Aeroplan® Visa Infinite* Card geared towards consumers.
 While the return on bonus categories is decent, there are also arguably better choices on the market, too.

 Aeroplan remains the program of choice for the vast majority of Canadians aiming to redeem their points for high-value international business and First Class redemptions.